opendcs/opendcs/docs/source/dev-docs.rst

 Adding Tests for Decodes Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To add new tests for Decodes Functions, developers need to create four files in the `/git/opendcs/java/opendcs/src/test/resources/decodes/db` directory:
+To add new tests for the Decoding language and functions, developers need to create four files in the `./opendcs/java/opendcs/src/test/resources/decodes/db` directory:

 1. **`.assertions` file**:
     - Purpose: Defines the expected output or results for the test.